 When Jim was 10 year old he was living in Kombai, a village located at the bottom of the Western Ghats.
 At a very early age, he was exposed to the social evils prevailed in that village.
 He was totally stunned by the rural poverty and the casteism clubbed with untouchability prevailed in the society.
 He had friends from cross sections of the society and noticed some of his friends were treated differently.
 He felt sad and angry when he came to know that some of his friends did not even have a single proper meal in a day.
 He made strong bonding with children from oppressed communities and listened to their inner voices.
 Following the models of his parents and grandparents, he willingly shared some of his resources with his friends.

 This has become the base for his zeal to work for the children from disadvantaged backgrounds.
-After completing a master’s degree in commerce he came to Madurai and started his career an accountant in Madurai YMCA.
+After completing a master’s degree in commerce he came to Madurai and started his career as an accountant in Madurai YMCA.
 But his dream was alive which forced him to look beyond the books of accounts and audit statements.
 He volunteered in programmes for children and assisted Mr.Harris C.Manikam the then programme secretary of Madurai YMCA.
-Seeing his interest to work with children, Jim was promoted as the Assistant Secretary with responsibilities of running the Boys Home.
+Seeing his interest to work with children and young people, Jim was promoted as the Assistant Secretary with responsibilities of running the Boys Home.
 He developed a range of skills to work with children.
 Camping was his favorite programme.